newlandsvalley/elm-binary-base64/README.md

 elm-binary-base64
 =================

 Yet another Base64 implementation (there were over 1000 of these in various languages hosted on GitHub when last I looked).
-This one's in elm 0.17, and concentrates on encoding (and then decoding) binary data.
-I was hoping that a byte array data type would be introduced in 0.17 but unfortunately it didn't happen - this means that this project is of little use until elm has a story to tell.
+This one's in elm 0.18, and concentrates on encoding (and then decoding) binary data.
+I was hoping that a byte array data type would be introduced as long ago as 0.17 but unfortunately it didn't happen - this means that this project is of little use until elm has a story to tell.
 Code derived from [here](https://searchcode.com/codesearch/raw/19162450/).

 It defines the following data types: